Skip to content

 • 10 points added to disabled wartime veterans’ scores

-Veterans with a 30 percent VA disability rating or greater are given Absolute Preference and placed at the top of the register for hiring.
-These veterans are also eligible for exemption from entrance exams under the Special Disabled Veterans program.
+Veterans with a 30 percent VA disability rating or greater are given Absolute Preference and placed at the top of the hiring register.
+These veterans are also eligible for exemption from entrance exams under the Special Disabled Veterans Program.

 To receive preference, an applicant must be an honorably discharged veteran, a surviving spouse, or the spouse of an honorably discharged veteran who has a service-connected permanent and total (P&T) disability.

-Learn more about Oklahoma hiring preferences for veterans.
+Learn more about Oklahoma’s hiring preferences for veterans

 Jobs for Veterans State Grant (JVSG) and Veteran Employment Services